Agriculture

 Harvesting

 Coconuts become mature in 11-12 months.
 However, the harvesting time may vary from area to area.
-11 months old nuts are used for the main coconut products like coconut oil, food, etc. and further is used in the manufacturing of coir fibre.
+11 months old nuts are used for the main coconut products like coconut oil, food, etc., and further is used in the manufacturing of coir fibre.
 Usually, the nuts are harvested 6 to 10 times a year.
 The coconut plant lasts for around 65 years.
 Ripen coconuts are a good source of all the coconut products.
-Skilled personnel are traditionally employed for climbing palms for harvesting nuts.
+Skilled personnel are traditionally employed to harvest coconuts.
+They climb to the top of the tree using proper safety devices for harvesting nuts.

-According to the Coconut Development Board of India, the following are the major coconut-producing states in terms of production and area in 2022-23:
+According to the Coconut Development Board of India, following are the major coconut-producing states in terms of production and area in 2023-24:

 States